i18040/Appetite/AppetiteAPI/Enpoints.md

   - Response Body: None

 ### ```POST /UserService/Authenticate```
-Reeeturns a JSON Web Token on valid username/password combination used for authentication with other endpoints
+Returns a JSON Web Token on valid username/password combination used for authentication with other endpoints
   - Parameters: None
   - Body:
   ```